yanchenglee98/tp/docs/DeveloperGuide.md

 Rooms : 100 - 420

 Blocks are represented as a single alphabet in uppercase.
 Rooms are represented as <Level><Room number>.
-The default settings specifies that the Hall will have 4 blocks, A, B, C and D. There are 4 levels with 20 rooms per level.
+The default settings specifies that the hall will have 4 blocks, A, B, C and D. There are 4 levels with 20 rooms per level.
 Advanced users can edit the json file directly to change these settings